 What's happening now?

 Thank you to everyone who provided input during the development of the 122nd Avenue Plan.
-PBOT staff are now reviewing comments received on this draft and, where applicable, making modifications.
-Additionally, the draft plan will be updated to reflect the $20 million US Department of Transportation Safe Streets and Roads for All grant award, which will fund many of the safety improvements identified in the draft plan.
-The final plan is anticipated to be presented to City Council later this year.
+In 2023, the plan was updated to reflect the $20 million US Department of Transportation Safe Streets and Roads for All grant award, which will fund many of the safety improvements identified in the draft plan.
+The final plan will be presented to City Council when the Safe Streets for All grant award is accepted, which is anticipated in Spring 2024.

 - Increase safety for all, improve pedestrian and bicycle access and support better transit while balancing needs of freight and other modes.